Summer Program FAQs

 Camp is a wonderful opportunity for kids to unplug from technology and develop deep relationships and communication skills without distractions.
 Tech gadgets compete with the immersive experience that sleep-away camp creates for the campers.
 In addition, devices have a way of getting lost, broken, and unfortunately, sometimes even stolen at Camp.

 Please do not allow your child to bring electronic items to Camp.
-This includes, but is not limited to the following: cell phones/smart phones, iPods, laptops, electronic games, DVD players, electronic readers and cameras with internet-uploading capability.
+This includes, but is not limited to the following: cell phones/smart phones, tablets, smart watches, laptops, electronic games, electronic readers and cameras with internet-uploading capability.

 🎉 Birthdays